CLIENT RELATIONSHIP SUMMARY

 What fees will you pay?

 Your Representative has an incentive to offer or recommend certain investments, such as a Private Placement to you, and the Representative’s compensation is often dependent upon the amount that you invest, which can create a conflict of interest and affect the recommendations that we provide you.
 Your Representative can receive both cash and non-cash compensation from the Issuer.

-- BA Securities LLC does not have any legal or disciplinary events.
+BA Securities LLC does not have any legal or disciplinary events.

-- Some of our Representatives have legal or disciplinary history.
+Yes, some of our Representatives have legal or disciplinary history.
 Visit Investor.gov/CRS for a free and simple search tool to research our firm and our Representatives.

 To report a problem to the SEC, visit Investor.gov or call the SEC’s toll‐free investor assistance line at (800) 732‐0330.
 To report a problem to FINRA, visit finra.org/investors/have-problem.
-If you have a problem with your investment or Representative, contact us in writing at the address below
+If you have a problem with your investment or Representative, contact us in writing at the address below.

 BA Securities LLC